ErikaJacobs/Personal-Website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Hi there!
-My name is Erika Jacobs, and I'm a data enthusiast pivoting into a data engineering career.
-My professional and educational experiences have solidified my interest in the technical aspects of creating data products for others to use.
+My name is Erika Jacobs, and I'm a data engineer and educator.

-I have technical experience using Python, SQL, Spark, R Studio, and Tableau with an aptitude to learn independently.
-I also have strong skills in communication and education from my personal involvement in the performing arts and academia.

-Feel free to reach out to me through LinkedIn - I'm always looking for new connections in the realm of data.
 Thank you for stopping by my webpage!